rafalp/Misago/dev-docs/plugins/hooks/get-thread-posts-moderation-actions-hook.md

-# `get_threads_moderation_actions_hook`
+# `get_thread_posts_moderation_actions_hook`

-This hook wraps the standard function that Misago uses to get available moderation actions for the threads list.
+This hook wraps the standard function Misago uses to retrieve available moderation actions for a thread’s posts.

 ## Location